HighSchoolHacking/GLS/docs/math.md

 > Recall that parenthesis are required for arguments with spaces: including operator aliases.

 The `parenthesis` command is also commonly used with math.
-It takes a single argument and wraps it in `()` parenthesis.
+It takes a single argument and wraps it in `()` parentheses.

 ```
 operation : foo times 2